alexkemp9/Get-Chrome-Cache/README.md

 sys	4m47.984s
 ```

-PS    Stat extracts have been put in place to be able to use YAD (Yet Another Dialog) and tested by me as working, then ~~I've lost that section of code.
-Ooops.~~ The launch code is within `browseCC`, but that code is unfinished.
+Stat extracts have been put in place to be able to use YAD (Yet Another Dialog); the launch code is within `browseCC`, but that code is unfinished.

 ## *Begin*
 The following will assume that you have created a dir `~/.local/sbin` within which you store the bash-file; this is to set the script as executable for current user only: